-After arriving in the arvo and getting kitted up on the beach with the guys from Cathedral Cove Kayak Tours we were given a safety briefing (basically don’t get hit by the kayak and try to stay in it!) and then proceeded to launch in amongst the shore break – something T was not too keen on!
+After arriving in the arvo and getting kitted up on the beach with the guys from Cathedral Cove Kayak Tours we were given a safety briefing (basically don’t get hit by the kayak and try to stay in it!) and then proceeded to launch in amongst the shore break – something my buddy was not too keen on!

 …and the first two kayakers decided to give us a lesson on what not to do!

 Within seconds of getting off the beach they were rolled by a wave, capsized and were floundering around in the surf – which was hilarious for me but I could tell it did nothing to help Taras apprehensions about hitting the water!

 A few minutes and a few soggy backpackers later we regrouped in the ocean and headed along the coastline.

 If you thought New Zealand was beautiful from the land you’ll be even more amazed by checking it out from the water – jagged coastlines and the volcanic formation of the area have littered the bays with island out crops and created a vast array of coves, caves and arches along the waters edge.